canonical/snapcraft/docs/flutter-applications.rst

 way that enables convenient installation by users.

-The process of creating a snap for a Flutter application builds on standard Python packaging tools, making it possible to adapt or integrate an application's existing packaging into the snap building process.
+The process of creating a snap for a Flutter application builds on standard Flutter development and packaging tools, making it possible to adapt or integrate an application's existing packaging into the snap building process.

+Getting started
+---------------

 Snaps are defined in a single :file:`snapcraft.yaml` file placed in a :file:`snap` folder at the root of your project.
 This YAML file describes the application, its dependencies and how it should be built.

-Getting started
----------------

-The following shows the entire :file:`snapcraft.yaml` file for a simple template project, `super-cool-app`_:
+The following shows the relevant parts of the :file:`snapcraft.yaml` file for a simple template project, `my-flutter-app`_:

 .. code:: yaml

-   name: super-cool-app
+   name: my-flutter-app
-   version: git
+   version: '1.0'
-   summary: Super Cool App
-   description: Super Cool App that does everything!
+   summary: An example Flutter snap
+   description: |
+     An example showing how Flutter programs can be packaged as snaps.

+   base: core22
    confinement: strict
-   base: core18
    grade: stable
-   architectures:
-     - build-on: [ amd64 ]
-     - build-on: [ arm64 ]

    apps:
-     super-cool-app:
+     my-flutter-app:
-       command: super_cool_app
+       command: my_flutter_app
-       extensions: [flutter-stable]
+       extensions: [gnome]

    parts:
-     super-cool-app:
+     my-flutter-app:
        source: .
        plugin: flutter
-       flutter-target: lib/main.dart # The main entry-point file of the application
+       flutter-target: lib/main.dart

 We'll break this file down into its components in the following sections.